Master the Art of Trading

 Rectangle Range

 Repeated reactions at defined support and resistance.
-Great for range strategies until a real breakout occurs.
+Great for range strategies.

 Rounding Bottom

-Slow shift from seller control to buyer control.
+Slow shift from seller to buyer control.
 Often appears in higher time frame reversals.

 Rising Wedge

-Bearish warning pattern when price keeps rising but momentum compresses into a narrowing structure.
+Bearish warning when price rises but momentum compresses into narrowing structure.

 Falling Wedge

-Bullish reversal or continuation pattern.
-Compression plus loss of downside momentum can trigger squeeze higher.
+Bullish reversal or continuation.
+Compression plus loss of downside momentum triggers squeeze higher.

 Cup & Handle

-A rounded base followed by a shallow pullback.
+Rounded base followed by shallow pullback.
 Breakout over rim is the trigger.

 Breakout Retest

-One of the highest quality entries.
+One of highest quality entries.
 Wait for breakout, pullback into former resistance, then continuation.

 Support Bounce

 Strong level reacts multiple times.
-Entry is stronger when bounce aligns with broader uptrend.
+Entry stronger when bounce aligns with broader uptrend.

 Resistance Rejection

-Price taps a supply zone and fails.
-Useful when trend is already weakening into overhead resistance.
+Price taps supply zone and fails.
+Useful when trend is weakening into overhead resistance.

 Trendline Break

-A clean break of a respected trendline often marks transition from trend continuation to correction or reversal.
+Clean break of respected trendline marks transition from trend to correction or reversal.

 VWAP Reclaim

 Common intraday setup.
-Price loses VWAP, regains it, holds above, and then trends with improving momentum.
+Price loses VWAP, regains it, holds above, then trends with improving momentum.

-In a healthy trend, price pulls back into a rising moving average, finds support, and resumes higher.
+In healthy trend, price pulls back into rising moving average, finds support, resumes higher.

-Powerful reversal candle when it appears into support after a selloff.
+Powerful reversal when it appears into support after a selloff.

-Strong shift from buyer control to seller control, especially at resistance.
+Strong shift from buyer to seller control, especially at resistance.

 Inside Bar Breakout